 Advantages of aluminum:

-- Lightness: The low weight of aluminum is crucial in places where it is important to reduce the load on the supporting structure.
-It is ideal for casting elements of fences, gates, balustrades, balusters, rosettes and posts.
+- Lightweight: Aluminum's low weight is crucial in applications where reducing the load on the supporting structure is essential.
+It is ideal for casting elements for fences, gates, balustrades, balusters, rosettes, and posts.

-- Strength: Aluminum provides durability and stability of the structures, guaranteeing their longevity.
+- Durability: Aluminum ensures durability and stability of the structures, guaranteeing their longevity.

-- Corrosion Resistance: Aluminum's natural protective barrier protects it from rusting and fading, ensuring it stays looking good for years.
+- Corrosion Resistance: Aluminum's natural protective barrier protects it from rusting and fading, ensuring its aesthetic appearance for years to come.

-- Ease of processing: Aluminum is malleable and easy to process, which allows the creation of a variety of shapes and details.
+- Ease of processing: Aluminum is malleable and easy to process, allowing the creation of a variety of shapes and details.

 - Modern aesthetics: Aluminum fits perfectly into modern architectural and craftsmanship trends, adding a touch of elegance and lightness.

-- Sustainable choice: The wide availability and recyclability of aluminum make it an environmentally friendly material.
+- A sustainable choice: The wide availability and recyclability of aluminum make it an environmentally friendly material.

 Applications of aluminum in construction and crafts: